 Do I need a visa?
 Not on a British passport

-The Best Time to Go – December – April
+The Best Month to Visit Guatemala – December – April

 Did you know?
 Lake Atitlán is the deepest lake in Central America, at approximately 340 meters.

-Earth Lodge is an avocado farm just outside of Antigua.
+Earth Lodge is an avocado farm just outside of Antigua Guatemala.
 This natural retreat is famous for its volcano views and friendly vibe.
-Stay in the dorm room, camp in a tent or in one of the magical treehouse with amazing views.
+Stay in the dorm room, camp in a tent or in one of the magical treehouses with amazing views.
 The lodge in involved with the local community and fundraises for the local school.

-Discover local aristans’ work and culture, or take a Quetzaltenango craft tour and make a traditional purse or jewellery through Visit.org (just search for Guatemala)
+Discover local artisans' work and Guatemalan culture, or take a Quetzaltenango craft tour and make a traditional purse or jewellery.

 Guatemala has an absence of dental health within their culture.
 The introduction of the Western diet such as soft drinks and sugary sweets has created a number of health issues.
 Watch this video on the Guatemala Dental Awareness Project to find out more…

 Hotel Backpackers and Restaurant on the Rio Dulce helps support the Casa Guatemala Orphanage and School.
 Each cent spent here helps care for and educate more than 250 children.

 Issues in the country